 Cremation is not a funeral service.
 Cremation is the process in which the deceased body is incinerated until there are no remains and the ashes are given to the family, usually in some sort of cardboard box.
 The family of the deceased can then transfer the remains into something more permanent and more attractive, such as an urn.
-Cremation and funeral services in Saskatoon, SK can guide you through these difficult times.
+Cremation and funeral services catering Saskatoon, SK can guide you through these difficult times.

 Cremation, above all direct cremation, is the most affordable way to honor the deceased.
 In fact, more and more people are choosing cremation over a traditional funeral service because it cuts down on costs.
 You may live on a tough budget, or maybe you live paycheck to paycheck.
 Maybe you have no savings at all.
 And a loved one may have failed to sign a preneed contract that would distribute funds to a dedicated funeral or cremation service that will then be put into a trust fund where it will remain until needed.
 If this is the case, you may think you don’t have options.
 But you do.